top of page

 Rebecca MacCallion (Bec) has over 7 years’ experience working with children with cerebral palsy, hearing impairment, voice disorders, language and speech sound disorders.

 She is a fun, innovative, caring and evidence-based speech pathologist who builds on her clients and their family’s strengths to help them achieve their goals.
+She listens closely so even subtle speech issues are detected and treated.

 Her special interests are voice, language and speech sound disorders.
 She is a highly knowledgeable therapist having worked as a lecturer at Macquarie University and a speech pathologist at The Shepherd Centre specialising in hearing, language and speech.
 She has worked with children with Childhood Apraxia of Speech using Dynamic Temporal and Tactile Cueing (DTTC) treatment, Nuffield Dyspraxia Programme-3rd edition (NDP3), Rapid Syllable Transition treatment (ReST) and Concurrent Therapy programs and works well with children with multiple needs.